The programme has 3 different pathways.

 Pathway 1 addresses central theoretical and conceptual concerns relating to digital media.

-The first compulsory core module is Digital Media - critical perspectives and this is taught in a small workshop format in the Autumn term.
-This module functions as a foundation for the second core module and offers students a map of the key debates in digital media.
-The module is taught in ten two-hour workshop sessions and is supported by the provision of one-to-one tutorials.
+The first compulsory module, shared by all pathways, is Digital Media: Critical Perspectives and this is taught in a small workshop format in the Autumn term.
+This module functions as a foundation for the second compulsory module and offers students a map of the key debates in digital media.
+The module is taught in ten two-hour workshop sessions, and is supported by the provision of one-to-one tutorials.

-Students are required to take options from the lists provided by the Media and Communications.
-Each student's option profile is discussed with the programme convenor in order to ensure that the balance of subject-specific topics is appropriate for the individual concerned.
-Option modules are taught primarily through lectures, seminars and tutorials and take place in the Autumn or Spring terms.
+Students are required to take options from the lists provided by the Department of Media, Communications, and Cultural Studies.
+Each student's options will be discussed with the programme convenor in order to ensure that the balance of subject-specific topics is appropriate for the individual concerned.
+Option modules are taught primarily through lectures, seminars and tutorials, and take place in the Autumn or Spring terms.

-All students are required to produce either a 12,000 word dissertation on a topic agreed by the student and supervisor or a practice/theory image making project.
-The length of the practical element is dependent on the media and the form used and will be agreed in advance with the supervisor.
+All students are required to produce either a 12,000 word dissertation on a topic agreed by the student and supervisor, or a practice/theory project.
+The length of the practical element is dependent on the media and form used, and will be agreed on in advance with the supervisor.
 Students undertaking the practice/theory project will also be expected to submit a 3-4,000 word analysis of their practice which locates it within the theoretical debates explored in the MA as a whole.
-This essay may be presented as a separate document or as an integral part of the project depending on the nature of the project and by agreement with both theory and practice supervisors.
+This essay may be presented as a separate document or as an integral part of the project depending on the nature of the project, and subject to agreement with both theory and practice supervisors.

 By the end of the programme students will be able to:

 - Map and critically evaluate key debates in the field of new media